 - 1 green onion, green parts only, chopped fine

-- 1 tbsp vegetable or other neutral oil for frying
+- 1 tablespoon vegetable or other neutral oil for frying

-- To make the cherry ketchup, combine all of the ingredients in a small saucepan, including water just to cover, and simmer, uncovered, until the cherries have broken down and the mixture has thickened.
-You can puree it in a blender or food processor if you want it completely smooth.
+- Simmer, uncovered, until the cherries have broken down and the mixture has thickened.
+You can puree it in a blender or food processor if you want the ketchup to be completely smooth.

-- Combine all of the ingredients for the burgers except for the salt in a small bowl and mix gently until combined.1 pound ground duck, 1 egg, ¼ cup cilantro, chopped, 1 clove garlic, minced, 1 green onion, green parts only, chopped fine, ¼ teaspoon black pepper
+- Combine all of the ingredients for the burgers except for the salt and oil in a small bowl and mix gently until combined.1 pound ground duck, 1 egg, ¼ cup cilantro, chopped, 1 clove garlic, minced, 1 green onion, green parts only, chopped fine, ¼ teaspoon black pepper

-- Dividing the mixture into fourths, shape patties and leave them on wax paper at room temperature for 20-30 minutes (Patties can be made the day of and left in the refrigerator.
-Let them come to room temp before cooking).
+- Divide the mixture into fourths, shape the duck burgers, and leave them on wax paper at room temperature for 20 to 30 minutes.

-- Use your thumb to create a concave divot in the center of each burger and cook for 3-4 minutes.
+- Use your thumb to create a concave divot in the center of each burger and cook for 3 to 4 minutes.

 - Sprinkle the remaining salt on the up side of the burgers and flip them over.

 - Add cheese if melted cheese is desired.
 Cook for another few minutes until the internal temperature is at least 165°F.

 This duck burger recipe was first posted on May 18, 2021.
 It was last updated April 30, 2023.

 Looking for dinner inspiration, classic recipes and new seasonal favorites?